Frequently Asked Questions

 How long can I take to finish a course?

-CVHS courses have been designed for students to complete in ten weeks.
+CVHS courses have been designed for students to complete in 10 (or less) weeks.
 However students are able to set and work at their own pace.
 All students are urged to complete their course(s) as soon as they're able, in order to receive full instructor support.
-All courses will retire on May 31, 2019 at 11:59 PM.
-Any unfinished coursework will not be saved.
+Please click this link for course access dates and availablity.

 Can I move quickly through the course?

 Yes!
 Students set their own pace at Canyons Virtual High School.
-A student must come in for a proctored final for each quarter credit, as it helps to verify the authenticity of student work.
-Your instructor may require students to come in regularly.
+A student must come in for a proctored test for each quarter credit, as it helps to verify the authenticity of student work.
 For more information about proctored tests and locations visit this link.